beakbahama/log/docs/stress-recovery.md

     - Appendix A has been recalibrated as an evolutionary reconstruction rather than a claim of direct historical fact.
     - Appendix C is now a short glossary of core terms.
     - Appendix B (formerly Part 3: The Diagnosis) is not included in this release and will be included in a future update after further precision work.
+- **2026-03-17:** This minor release update includes the following:
+    - Clarified the **Stress Response System (SRS)** introduction, including what is already known about stress and recovery, and the distinction between the broader shared stress architecture and the uniquely human role of the chin.
+    - Added a short subsection on **fear** as a primary lock state within the dysregulated system.
+    - Refined several passages to make the document more direct and easier to parse.
+    - Strengthened the distinction between the **main body** and the **appendices**, making clear that the appendices are downstream explanatory extensions rather than prerequisites for the validity of the core testimony and system mapping.
+    - Expanded Appendix C slightly.
+    - Appendix B remains withheld from this release for further refinement.
+    - Updated the AAF analysis table to reflect the new analysis generated from the March 15, 2026 version of the document.

 ---
+> [!IMPORTANT]
+>
+> The appendices are downstream explanations, not upstream prerequisites.
+They build outward from the main body; they do not create its primary evidence.

+---
 # 🔹Appendix A: On the Origins and Advantage of the Chin

 > [!NOTE]
 >
+> **Note on Appendix A**
+>
 > This appendix is a mechanistic evolutionary reconstruction built from the lived anatomy and system model presented in the main text.
 It is not offered as direct historical observation, but as a reasoned account of how the chin and its associated feedback system may have emerged and stabilized.
-It should be read as a starting point for understanding the emergence of the chin and what that emergence may reveal about the human condition.
+>
+> It should be read as an extension of the main body, not as its foundation.
+If this reconstruction later requires revision in part or in whole, that would not erase the direct testimony, physical observations, or restoration process described in the document.
+It would mean only that the broader evolutionary account needs refinement.

+**Appendix A: Table of Contents**
 - [🔹The Hardware, the Soft Tissue, and the Software Upgrade](#the-hardware-the-soft-tissue-and-the-software-upgrade)
 - [🔹The Lethal Cost of Conflict and the Integration Event](#the-lethal-cost-of-conflict-and-the-integration-event)
 - [🔹The Human Upgrade: From Reaction to Resolution](#the-human-upgrade-from-reaction-to-resolution)

 ## 🔹The Hardware, the Soft Tissue, and the Software Upgrade